chericito/mobohubb-docs/docs/SCHEDULE/schedule-shifts.md

 * **Tasks/Forms/Scans**: Attach relevant tasks or forms for employees to complete.
 Set it to "2" if you want two persons doing the same job, on that same shift.

 2. **Publish** the shift to make it visible.
 If you prefer employees can’t see it yet, **save as a draft**.
-3. You can **edit** a shift at any time by hovering over the shift, and then pressing the "Edit button".
+3. You can **edit** a shift at any time by hovering over the shift, and then pressing the "Edit button". (regla de negocio: un shift puede ser editado siempre y cuando no este en estado iniciado por el usuario.
+Si esta en estado draft, pues sea actuaiza el draft o se publica. pero si esta en estado publicado, primero se despublica, se edita y luego si o se vuelve a publicar o se guarda como draft.)

 <Image align="center" width="60% " src="https://files.readme.io/3960b2a01b40f87cb5f6fab3f0aa9f3a42bdce483640428cf3c0b41f6b84a9b5-image.png" />